-The Culture in Mexico
+The traditions of Mexico

-Spanish influenced architecture in Mexico
+Spanish and Mexico architecture in Mexico

 Being in Mexico City is nothing but how breathtaking the architecture is – stunning with the bright colors to the elegant marble you will feel like you are in another world.
 It’s really an amazing thing to see how well designed these buildings were built and the detail that they hold.
-Many buildings were affected by the recent earth quake in 2017 but the city is making sure these historic landmarks are fixed and stay standing.
-Many of these buildings are still being worked on.
+Many buildings were affected by the recent earthquake in 2017 but the city is making sure these historic landmarks are fixed and stay standing.
+These buildings are still being worked on.
 In 1521, the Spanish decided to bring European architects to Mexico, they laid out the city on a grid pattern of neighborhoods and plazas (this is how the city still is).
 In the middle was a central plaza, which was in the same place that Tenochtitlán was.
 Mexico City was largely based on European styles and shows that beauty to this day.

 If you are going to Mexico City for a short period make sure you check out this amazing Itinerary + Top 10 things to do.

 Transportation in Mexico City is super convenient.
 Uber is cheap and subways are even cheaper.
 We mainly only use these two means of transportation to get everywhere.
 If you try and stick to the subway you can get just about anywhere you want for very cheap!
 The Subway is only 5 Peso ( $0.25) and you can ride it as far as it can take you for no extra charge.
 With it being so cheap, it also comes with some drawbacks – a subway train can get very crowded.
 This is why we suggest you to always avoid using the subway during rush hour ( noticeably 5 pm – 8 pm) – try not to be going anywhere during these times.
 The Traffic is completely insane in Mexico City and can take hours to go anywhere.
 So if you can do most of your traveling outside rush hour you will have nothing to worry about.